-Actions - For each component a number of recommendations are made
+Actions - For each component a number of recommendations are made.

-2.3.2.1 A Network of Paths and Routes
+1.3.2.1 A Network of Paths and Routes

-Principle: A network will be established that is in close proximity to the majority of residents and useable by the widest range of people
+Principle: A network will be established that is in close proximity to the majority of residents and useable by the widest range of people.

-- Completion of an integrated network within 20 years - Ensure the safe and year round operation of the network through design, signage, enforcement and maintenance; and
+- completion of an integrated network within 20 years - ensure the safe, year round operation of the network through design, signage, enforcement and maintenance.

-2.3.2.2 Pedestrian and Cycle Friendly Streets
+1.3.2.2 Pedestrian and Cycle Friendly Streets

-Principle: Every street is available for walking or cycling
+Principle: Every street is available for walking or cycling.

-- · Provision of footpath along every urban collector, distributor and regional road - Policies and practices support increased pedestrian and cyclist safety and access for intersections, roadways and bridges - Maintain and where possible improve maintenance practices to enhance safety, access and comfort - Ensure safety, access and comfort and maintained through or around construction zones
+- provision of footpaths along every urban collector, distributor and regional road - policies and practices support increased pedestrian and cyclist safety and access for intersections, roadways and bridges - maintain, and where possible, improve maintenance practices to enhance safety, access and comfort - ensure safety, access and comfort are maintained through or around construction zones.

-2.3.2.3 Promoting Safe Use
+1.3.2.3 Promoting Safe Use

-Principle: Through education, create an environment where people can walk or cycle without fear of injury
+Principle: Through education, create an environment where people can walk or cycle without fear of injury.

-- Work with other agencies to deliver safe pedestrian and cycling messages - Find or develop ways to fund and sustain safety campaigns - Investigate, develop and establish a protocol for the recording and response to cycling collisions and injuries to pedestrians
+- work with other agencies to deliver safe pedestrian and cycling messages - find or develop ways to fund and sustain safety campaigns - investigate, develop and establish a protocol for the recording and response to cycling collisions and injuries to pedestrians.

-2.3.2.4 Promotion
+1.3.2.4 Promotion

-Principle: Use of our network will improve the quality of life for all residents and users
+Principle: Use of our network will improve the quality of life for all residents and users.

-- · Encourage cycling as an alternative transport means - Promote cycling and walking to a widest possible audience - · Demonstrate leadership through innovative polices and facilities
+- encourage cycling as an alternative transport means - promote cycling and walking to a widest possible audience - demonstrate leadership through innovative polices and facilities.

-2.3.2.5 Integrating Transport Modes
+1.3.2.5 Integrating Transport Modes

-Principle: Integration of transport modes increases choices for trips
+Principle: Integration of transport modes increases choices for trips.

-- Improve access to public transport - · Work with public transport operators to improve bicycle accommodation on buses - Seek to implement bike-and-ride in conjunction with bus operators.
+- improve access to public transport - work with public transport operators to improve bicycle accommodation on buses - seek to implement bike-and-ride in conjunction with bus operators.

-2.3.2.6 Ancillary Facilities
+1.3.2.6 Ancillary Facilities

-Principle: Secure and convenient bicycle parking must be available at all cycling destinations to encourage and support cycling

-Adequate and appropriate ancillary facilities along routes
+Principle: Secure and convenient bicycle parking must be available at all cycling destinations to encourage and support cycling, with adequate and appropriate ancillary facilities along routes.

-- Instigate a bicycle parking program to serve all public cycling destinations - Encourage the provision of bicycle facilities by the private sector - · Provision of adequate seating, lighting and other related facilities along pathways
+- instigate a bicycle parking program to serve all public cycling destinations - encourage the provision of bicycle facilities by the private sector - provision of adequate seating, lighting and other related facilities along pathways.

-2.4 Process
+1.4 Process

-A standard methodology was employed in the development of this strategy.
+A standard methodology was employed in the development of this Strategy.

-2.4.1 Review
+1.4.1 Review

-A review of selected strategies prepared for other Local Government Areas was undertakes to determine the issues of concern to other similar organisations and communities.
+A review of selected strategies prepared for other Local Government Areas was undertaken to determine the issues of concern to other similar organisations and communities.
 These included Councils in NSW as well as other States and countries.
 Information from relevant government and non-government sources was also used to gain comparative information.